volk7/alerting/README.md

   docker ps

- * Start the react front end
+ * Start the flask front end

 ** from the root of the project.
 Make sure you are in the python environment